 While it’s always best to swim where there is a lifeguard on duty, this isn’t always possible In cases where there is no lifeguard present, it’s crucial that someone in your party knows CPR to properly address a medical emergency.
 To prepare yourself for the water this summer season, we recommend enrolling in a CPR or First Aid course to learn how to properly administer CPR and administer First Aid protocol when needed.

 Are you interested in learning more about how to stay safe this summer?
 Our experts at Help-A-Heart CPR are here to help.
-Take a look at our website to learn more about the many emergency response courses we offer and contact us directly to speak with a member of our team.
+Take a look at our website to learn more about the many emergency response courses and CPR training classes we offer and contact us directly to speak with a member of our team.
 Enroll online to sign up for our accredited courses, earn your certification, and make this summer the safest one yet!

 Tracy A. Jones is an American Heart Association, ASHI, and American Red Cross Master Program Trainer, Instructor, & AHA Faculty Member located in San Antonio, Texas.